How do I set up my Class?

 1. Be sure you've created your instructor account.

 2. Create your class.
 Select New Class from the Class drop-down.
 Name your class in the resulting pop-up and choose how MobLab will be paid for.
-If your institution has paid for MobLab, please enter your license code here.
-Otherwise, choose between the default class rate ($18/student) or the large class rate ($12/student).
-The large class rate is applicable for classes of 100 students or more.
+If your institution has paid for Moblab, please enter you license here.
+Otherwise, choose to create a MobLab Premier or MobLab Poll class which will require students to pay for their license or redeem a student access code bundled with a textbook.
 Click Create.

 3. Invite students to join your class.
 From the Class drop-down menu, choose Roster then Invite Students.
-You can either paste a list of email address or upload a .csv file.
+You can either paste a list of email addresses or upload a .csv file.

 If you want to see a sample of this email, try inviting yourself to your class!